attack-monkey/Lean-Functional-Typescript/README.md

 This therefore enforces data that is immutable.

-Like Pure Macros, whenever they are passed the same set of inputs - they always return the same output.
+Like Pure Actions, whenever they are passed the same set of inputs - they always return the same output.

 **Single argument functions are known as unary functions**